fullstack-development/web3-roadmap/blockchain/blockchain-and-bitcoin.md

 * Come up with 3 non-financial use-cases for blockchain.
 * What is a linked list?
 What is main purpose of its usage?
 * What is node in blockchain?
 Where is blockchain data stored?
+* What is hash function and what is 5 rules with it?
 * What types of keys are there?
 What are they needed for?
 What key is used to sign the transaction?
 * What are inputs and outputs?
 What is wallet ballance?
 * How the problem of double spending solves in the blockchain?